dharmesh-vasoya/chartink-backtest-result-to-TradingView/README.md

 **Description**
 This Chrome extension adds a "Copy Symbols" button to the Chartink website's backtest results page.
 It allows users to quickly copy all the stock symbols from the backtest table as a single, comma-separated string, saving time on manual data extraction.

+**Chartink Symbol Copier**
+**Description**
+This Chrome extension adds a "Copy Symbols" button to the Chartink website's backtest results page.
+It allows users to quickly copy all the stock symbols from the backtest table as a single, comma-separated string, saving time on manual data extraction.

 **Features**
 One-Click Copy: Copies all symbols to the clipboard with a single click.